 Environmental conditions such as air quality and weather can have a major impact on our health.

-These conditions can affect many people in the community by making existing illnesses, such as asthma, allergies and hay fever, even worse.
+Environmental conditions such as poor air quality and weather can affect many people in the community by making existing illnesses, such as asthma, allergies and hay fever, worse.
 Severe air pollution and heat events are linked to increases in ambulance call outs, hospital admissions and death.

 Knowing about the quality of the air around us can help those with asthma, hay fever or other lung conditions to better manage their symptoms and improve their quality of life.